Volatility-DAO/PIPS/Proposed/Volatility_DAO_Governance/Step_1/PROPOSAL_5_Step_1.md

 This vote will consist of 2 parts.
 The voting mechanism will be single choice voting (Voting types - Snapshot)

-VOTE 1 - Funding

-Should the DAO set aside 1,000,000 VOL tokens for the minting of 10,000 VOLunTier2 tokens (5000 now)?
-Any leftover funds will revert back to the DAO treasury.
-YES or NO

-VOTE 2 - Minting
+VOTE 1 - Minting + KPI Criteria

-Should the DAO use the funding from Part 1 of this proposal to mint VOLunTier2 KPI options according to the following parameters?
+Should the DAO mint VOLunTier2 KPI options according to the following parameters?
 YES or NO

 Range = 0-100; same as VOLunTier1
 Expiration Time = June 6, 2022